wg-controller/wg-controller/README.md

 ## Security

 - Wireguard keys encrypted at rest with AES256
-- Passwords and API keys salted and hashed before storage
+- User passwords and API keys salted and hashed before storage

 ## Development